Bedtime Support

 Not at all.
 Your bond is built through the love and care you give every day.
 Teaching your baby to sleep well often strengthens your relationship — because you’re both more rested.

 Crying is how babies express frustration with change, so some tears are normal.
-With the Sleep Sense™ approach, you’ll always respond in a way that’s loving and consistent.
+You’ll always respond in a way that’s loving and consistent.
 The goal isn’t to ignore your baby — it’s to guide them as they learn a new skill with your support.

 Yes.
 Night feeds can continue as needed, and we’ll create a plan that balances nutrition with teaching independent sleep skills.